dmolinagarcia/dromaius816/docs/README_journal.md

 ### ✅ **14 / FEB / 2025**
 > **Logic Analyzer**
 > This took a while!.
 Buses are added to the logic analyzer.
 If all signals of a bus (DB0:7 or AB0:15) are added into the LA, they get compacted into a single bus.
 On each transition, the value of the bus in hexadecimal is plotted.
 Right now, busses are hardcoded.
 This could be enhanced in the future.
+>
+> Zooming has been fixed, so smaller adjusts are possible.
+A first try at scrolling has failed.
+Will dig further.

 ## ✅ **Pending Tasks**